 The drink/drive law is very strictly enforced here, and if your blood alcohol % is more than 0.05 you will be prosecuted, as this is just about the contents of one glass of wine, so best advice is never to drink and drive.
 There is an excellent system of motorways here, most of them toll free, so travelling along them, except for rush hours (variable) you will find that you can cover great distances, in relatively short periods of time, but should you begin to tire there are ample rest spots along the motorways.
 I trust your visit will be a pleasant one, and you return soon to visit Wales, Scotland and Northern Ireland.

-Compare and Get Best Car Rental Rates for UK
+Compare and Get Best Car Rental in UK

 The United Kingdom in defined by its colourful multi-cultural cities, picture postcard villages and beautiful countryside but it is the country’s fascinating history and traditions that are the main attraction for visitors.
 Each of the UK’s nine regions has its own distinct character.
 In the heart of the country are the Cotswolds with rolling hills and charming villages.
 Shropshire and Herefordshire along the border of England and Wales are renowned for outstanding restaurants and locally grown food while Worcestershire is noted for its splendid historic churches.
 In the north of the country, the city of York is a delightful city with historic buildings, a grand cathedral and interesting museums.
 Lovers of the countryside can explore the inspiring landscape of the Yorkshire Dales, dine in traditional pubs, and visitor local country fairs.